 Peek Inside the Crypt: About Graveyard Brat

-They began experimenting with makeup at 13, quickly gravitating toward SFX and character work that blurred lines between fantasy and decay.
-That early curiosity deepened into experience, with Graves spending several years working in a funeral home, a formative chapter that still echoes through their art and performance.
-From there, they spent five years haunting the shadows of a local haunted attraction, known for their unsettling clown characters — a precursor to their eventual metamorphosis into the world of drag.
+They began experimenting with makeup at thirteen, gravitating toward SFX and character-driven transformation that blurred the boundary between fantasy and decay.
+That instinct evolved into lived experience: several formative years working in a funeral home, followed by five years embedded in a local haunted attraction, where they became known for deeply unsettling clown personas.
+These chapters did not simply inform the art—they embalmed it.

 Outside of drag, Graves is also a musician, crafting ambient, liminal soundscapes fused with experimental beats and spectral electro.
 Their debut EP, Hell is a Promiseland, dropped on February 6, 2022 — their birthday — cementing their signature sonic mood.
 They also released an earlier track, Castle.wav, as a spectral precursor to their musical journey.